skienzmatishun/rippreport/content/p/green-acres-on-acid/index.md

   llm_score: 85
   recency_score: 0.5531699018745336
   rank: 10
+summary: Former Senator Tripp Pittman pocketed three-quarters of a million dollars in oil spill disaster funds through an unlicensed front company.
+FBI subpoenas and city payout records uncover how local officials ignored felony licensing laws to enrich a powerful state political trustee.
+Read the full investigation to see how disaster relief turned into pure profit.
 ---
 - In Baldwin County, the incentive to run for office and become a public servant is that there is no accountability and “conflict of interest” is just a pesky term.
 Many of our elected officials are in office for personal gain and use their positions to support like minded politicians.